-&lt;sup>†Norwegian University of Science and Technology
+[†]Norwegian University of Science and Technology

-&lt;sup>‡Current address: StatoilHydro Research Center, Trondheim, Norway
+[‡]Current address: StatoilHydro Research Center, Trondheim, Norway

 The main result is a simple rule to check whether an inventory control system is consistent.
-Here, consistency means that the mass balances for the entire plant are satisfied.
-In addition, we usually want the inventory control system to be self-consistent.
-Self-consistency means that, in addition to plantwide consistency, the mass balance for each unit is satisfied by itself (locally), without the need to rely on control loops outside the unit.
+Here, consistency means that the mass balances for the entire plant and units are satisfied.1 In addition, we usually want the inventory control system to be self-consistent.
+Self-consistency means that consistency is satisfied locally, without the need to rely on control loops outside the unit.
 Consistency is a required property, because the mass balances must be satisfied in a plant, whereas self-consistency is a desired property of an inventory control system.
-In practice, an inconsistent control structure will lead to a situation with a fully open or closed control valve and the associated control loop cannot fulfill or attain the control set point.
+In practice, an inconsistent control structure will lead to a situation with a fully open or closed control valve and the associated control loop cannot fulfill or attain the control set point.2

-In most plants, we want the inventory control system to use simple PID controllers and be part of the basic (regulatory) control layer.
+In most plants, we want the inventory control system to use simple PI controllers and be part of the basic (regulatory) control layer.
 This is because it is generally desirable to separate the tasks of regulatory (stabilizing) control and supervisory (economic) control.
 From this it follows that the structure of the inventory control system is usually difficult to change later.

 The importance of consistency of inventory control structures is often overlooked.
 Our work is partly inspired by the many examples of Kida, who has given industrial courses in Japan on control structures for many years.
-In a personal communication he states that "most process engineers, and even academic people, do not understand the serious problem of consistency of plantwide control configurations.
+In a personal communication2 he states that "most process engineers, and even academic people, do not understand the serious problem of inconsistency of plantwide control configurations.
 When writing a paper, you have to clearly explain this point and make them convinced at the very outset.
 Otherwise they will not listen to or read through your detailed statements, but skip them all".

-A very good early reference on inventory control in a plantwide setting is Buckley.
-He states that material balance control must be in the direction of flow downstream a given flow and opposite the direction of flow upstream a given flow.
-Price and Georgakis extended this and state that the inventory control must "radiate" outwards from the point of a given flow (throughput manipulator).
-As shown in this paper, all these statements are a consequence of requiring the inventory control system to be self-consistent.
+A very good early reference on inventory control in a plantwide setting is Buckley.3 He states that material balance control must be in the direction of flow downstream a given flow and opposite the direction of flow upstream a given flow.
+Price et. al^{1,4} extended this and state that the inventory control must "radiate" outwards from the point of a given flow (throughput manipulator).
+As shown in this paper, these statements are a consequence of requiring the inventory control system to be self-consistent.

-Downs provides a very good discussion of material balance control in a plantwide control environment, with many clarifying examples.
+Downs5 provides a very good discussion of material balance control in a plantwide control environment, with many clarifying examples.
 However, it is somewhat difficult for the reader to find a general rule or method that can be applied to new cases.

-Luyben et al. propose a mainly heuristic design procedure for plantwide control.
-The procedure consist of, among others, "Step 6.
+Luyben et al.6 propose a mainly heuristic design procedure for plantwide control.
+Luyben's procedure consist of, among others, "Step 6.
 Control inventories (pressures and levels) and fix a flow in every recycle loop".
 Possible limitations of this guideline are discussed in the present paper.
-Another guideline of Luyben et al. is to "ensure that the overall component balances for each chemical species can be satisfied either through reaction or exit streams by accounting for the component's composition or inventory at some point in the process".
-As discussed later, this guideline is a bit limited because entrance (feed) streams is not considered.
+Another guideline of Luyben et al.6 is to "ensure that the overall component balances for each chemical species can be satisfied either through reaction or exit streams by accounting for the component's composition or inventory at some point in the process".
+This guideline is a bit limited because entrance (feed) streams is not considered.

-Specific guidelines for designing inventory control structures are presented by Georgakis and coauthors.
-They propose a set of heuristic guidelines for inventory control design in a plantwide environment and also discuss consistency.
-The authors also state the importance of a self-consistent inventory control structure: "Self-consistency appears to be the single most important character-istic governing the impact of the inventory control structure on system performance".
+Specific guidelines for designing inventory control structures are presented by Georgakis and coauthors.^{1,4} They propose a set of heuristic guidelines for inventory control design in a plantwide environment and also discuss consistency.
+The authors also state the importance of a self-consistent inventory control structure: "Self-consistency appears to be the single most important characteristic governing the impact of the inventory control structure on system performance".